 This medieval castle is perched above the surrounding hills and vineyards.
 Built in the 12th century and witness to many historical events, the castle was eventually left to ruins.
 Fortunately, Wilhelm II, at the end of the 19th century, completely restored the castle as a sign that Alsace was more German than French.
 However, the French are sure happy today to include the beautifully restored castle as one of the gems of Alsace.

-- Want to continue exploring Alsace?
-Check out our article about Strasbourg.
+Want to continue exploring Alsace?
+Check out our article about things to do in Strasbourg.

 About France Just For You